 GP practices are set to benefit from the majority of their patients being able to prove who they are through NHS login rather than by coming into practices.

 Some patients will not have suitable photo ID, or the GP Online registration details they need.
 These patients will still need GP practices to verify their identity (in line with existing RCGP guidelines) and register them for a GP Online account, or provide their registration details again.
 But increasing numbers of patients can prove who they are themselves, at home or on the move.

 This will free up valuable time for GP practice staff to support patients in other ways.

 The NHS login process for people to prove who they are is continually improving using feedback from users.

-This guide for health and care staff will help you to help patients access health and social care services that use NHS login.
+This guide supports health and care staff as they help patients access health and social care services with NHS login.